rakshitha2002/100-days-of-python/task.md

-# Day30 - String Processing-II
+# Day31 - String Processing-III

 - Get a string as input.
+- Get a character as input.
-- Find the ASCII values summation of vowels in the given string.
+- Find all index of character presence in string and print it.
-- Make sure your logic should work for both uppercase and lowercase.
+> Note: Given input are case sensitive.

 ---
 ## TestCase 1:-
 ---
 ### Input :-
 ```
-Enter string : rose
+Enter string : google
+Enter character : g
 ```
 ### Output :-
 ```
-The vowel(s) is(are) 'o', 'e'
-ASCII summation is 212
+The character 'g' founded at 0, 3 index(es)
 ```
 ---
 ## TestCase 2:-
 ---
 ### Input :-
 ```
-Enter string : crypt
+Enter string : rose
+Enter character : s
 ```
 ### Output :-
 ```
-Given word don't have any vowel, hence ASCII summation is 0
+The character 's' founded at 2 index(es)
 ```
 ---
 ## TestCase 3:-